fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 Fluentd event consists of tag, time and record.

 -   tag: Where an event comes from.
 For message routing
 -   time: When an event happens.
-Epoch time
+Nanosecond resolution
 -   record: Actual log content.
 JSON object

 The input plugin has responsibility for generating Fluentd event from